Jillian Grennan

 INNOVATOR DIVERSITY PILOTS INITIATIVE

-I'm a principal for the Innovator Diversity Pilots Initiative.
+I'm a Principal for the Innovator Diversity Pilots Initiative.
 We help organizations unlock value in their engineering, product, and data science teams.

 RESEARCH ASSISTANTS